Premenstrual syndrome: Diagnosis

+The National Institute of Mental Health research definition compares the intensity of symptoms from cycle days 5 to 10 to the six-day interval before the onset of the menstrual period.
+To qualify as PMS, symptom intensity must increase at least 30% in the six days before menstruation.
+Additionally, this pattern must be documented for at least two consecutive cycles.
 In 2016, the Royal College of Obstetricians and Gynaecologists argued that the definition of PMS should be changed to no longer require the presence of a psychological symptom.

-To document a pattern, potentially affected women may keep a prospective record of their symptoms on a calendar for at least two menstrual cycles.
-This will help to establish if the symptoms are, indeed, limited to the premenstrual time, predictably recurring, and disruptive to normal functioning.
+To document a pattern, potentially affected individuals may keep a prospective record of their symptoms on a calendar for at least two menstrual cycles.
+This will help to establish if the symptoms are limited to the premenstrual time, predictably recurring, and disruptive to normal functioning.
 A number of standardized instruments have been developed to describe PMS, including the Calendar of Premenstrual syndrome Experiences (COPE), the Prospective Record of the Impact and Severity of Menstruation (PRISM), and the Visual Analogue Scales (VAS).

-Other conditions that may better explain symptoms must be excluded.
-A number of pre-existing medical conditions may be made worse at menstruation.
+Additionally, other conditions that may better explain symptoms must be excluded, as a number of pre-existing medical conditions may be made worse at menstruation.
 This is known as menstrual exacerbation or premenstrual magnification.
-These conditions may lead women who do not have PMS to incorrectly believe that they have PMS, when the underlying disorder is some other medical problem, such as anemia, hypothyroidism, eating disorders and substance abuse.
+These conditions may lead individuals who do not have PMS to incorrectly believe they have PMS when they have another underlying disorder, such as anemia, hypothyroidism, eating disorders and substance abuse.
 A key feature is that these conditions may also be present outside of the luteal phase.
 Conditions that can be magnified perimenstrually include depression or other affective disorders, migraine, seizure disorders, fatigue, irritable bowel syndrome, asthma, and allergies.

-Problems with other aspects of the female reproductive system must be excluded, including dysmenorrhea (period pain during menstruation, rather than before it), endometriosis, perimenopause, and adverse effects produced by oral contraceptive pills.
+Further, problems with other aspects of the female reproductive system must be excluded, including dysmenorrhea (period pain during menstruation, rather than before it), endometriosis, perimenopause, and adverse effects produced by oral contraceptive pills.

 Severe symptoms may qualify as PMDD.

-The National Institute of Mental Health research definition compares the intensity of symptoms from cycle days 5 to 10 to the six-day interval before the onset of the menstrual period.
-To qualify as PMS, symptom intensity must increase at least 30% in the six days before menstruation.
-Additionally, this pattern must be documented for at least two consecutive cycles.